 Spain has an amazing cuisine which differs from region to region.
 You will find delicious local meals made in local restaurants everywhere you go.
 We invite you to try as many restaurants as you can, as the great Spanish cuisine is enjoyed by expats.
-Eating out in spain is quite cheap when compared to the USA.
+Eating out in Spain is quite cheap when compared to the US.

 You can see a table below with the average price of going out for a meal: